 The Easy Pose is an effective yoga technique for stress relief to help you stay calm in everyday life.

 1) Keep the body with knees close to the chest and next to a bare wall free of any obstacles.
-For additional support you can use a towel or blanket.
+Moreover, for additional support, you can use a towel or blanket.

 2) Exhale in one smooth movement, roll onto the back while swinging the legs against the wall.